CheckoutFinland/psp-api/docs/README.md

 The endpoint supports specifying whether the result will be delivered as a JSON payload or as a CSV file.
 It also supports field filtering and some result filtering.

+A Shop-in-Shop aggregate merchant can also fetch its submerchant's payment report.

 ### Payment report request

 `HTTP POST /payments/report` results in a callback containing the payment report.